sowmyagowri/Stock-Portfolio-Suggestion-Engine/README.md

 Stock Portfolio Suggestion Engine that uses techniques like growth investing, ethical investing, value investing, index investing and quality investing to suggest the best investment options.

-Developed in python and uses Alpha Vantage API for real-time stock data.
+Developed in python using Alpha Vantage API for real-time stock data.

 ## Steps to run the application: